-It’s the sort of dish that is perfect this time of year – it can be eaten cold or warm, is fairly comforting but not heavy.
+It's the sort of dish that is perfect this time of year - it can be eaten cold or warm, is fairly comforting but not heavy.
 As goldilocks would say, just right.
-Kind of like other dishes I have made with these special lentils – my French lentil salad Nicoise-style and baked swordfish with asparagus, lentils and chermoula.
+Kind of like other dishes I have made with these special lentils like my baked swordfish with asparagus, lentils and chermoula.

 How to make this easy French lentil salad

 - Set the lentils to cook.

 - Meanwhile fry the fennel and celery until soft.

 - Once lentils are cooked, drain then mix in the oil and vinegar to dress them.

 - Add the fennel, celery, feta and parsley and gently mix then serve or pack up.